KarelSchwab/blog/convert_boolean_to_choice_field.md

     def __str__(self) -> str:
         return f"{self.email} - {self.rsvp_status}"
 ```

-This is where we want to end up:
+This is what we want the result to be:

 ```python
 from django.db import models